alikahwaji/WEB504_Assessment_Two_S2_23/README.md

 |:four:|Do NOT share the assessment repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Assessment One Description
+## :page_facing_up: Assessment Two Description

-:arrow_right: Assessment One Outline is provided in WEB504 Moodle.
+:arrow_right: Assessment Two Outline is provided in WEB504 Moodle.
 Follow the Assessment
               outline the timeline and marking rubric.